PARKasd/factorio_bot/README.md

 <h2>Credit</h2>

-Developed By 0won in Gyeonggi-do
+Bot Developed By 0won in Gyeonggi-do
 <br>
 README.md Designed by ApplePay1020 in Gyeonggi-do